The Île-de-France Collection

 The Grand Canal's Infinite Stage

-Behind Apollo stretches the Grand Canal, a mile-long perspective that extends to the horizon.
-This vast mirror of water serves as both stage and proof of the Sun King's power to reshape nature itself.
-The Canal was not merely decorative — it hosted naval demonstrations, Venetian gondolas, and floating orchestras.
+Behind Apollo stretches the Grand Canal, a vast perspective of more than a mile that extends to the horizon.
+This immense mirror of water — sixty meters wide, designed by André Le Nôtre between 1668 and 1679 — serves as both stage and proof of the Sun King's power to reshape nature itself.
+The Canal was not merely decorative: it hosted naval demonstrations, Venetian gondolas gifted by the Doge himself, and the elaborate fêtes that made Versailles the theater of European power.
 It transformed the French countryside into an ocean for Apollo to eternally conquer.

 The trees, regiment-straight in their parallel lines, stand as witnesses to this daily miracle.
 They frame infinity, creating a perspective that seems to extend beyond the physical world into pure concept — the idea of authority without limit, power without sunset.